Rights Holder Info

 I have a director on every project.
 He helps me to maintain energy, pacing, and voicings.
 He assists me with pronunciation research and guides my interpretation of the text.

 I frequently find typos in the book and correct them in the recording as I am saying that line.
-I usually send the RH a PDF of these changes as a value-added service so that the RH can update the printed editions.

 Important note: Audiobook narration is a performance art based on my interpretation of the author’s text.
 As a result, I make integral artistic and directorial choices as I record.
 I therefore don’t accept artistic or directorial change requests past the 15-minute checkpoint.
 Thank you for understanding.

 5. I send the audiobook and my pronunciation research to my editor for editing and proofing.